Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of E2Eu
 2. Install the latest version of Cleanroom Loader and copy the contents of the E2Eu instance to it.
-3. Remove BetterFPS, Hesperus, MixinBooter and Shadowfacts' Forgelin
+3. Remove BetterFPS, Hesperus, MixinBooter, RandomPatches and Shadowfacts' Forgelin
 4. Update CensoredASM, Had Enough Items, VintageFix and UniversalTweaks
 5. Install Fugue, Scalar (2.11.1-3) and Forgelin-Continuous
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed